RuchiSagar002655548/webapp/README.md

 # Webapp Introduction
-Creating a api request using Nodejs and MYSQL2 and checking it in POSTMAN..
+Creating a api request using Nodejs and MariaDB and checking it in POSTMAN..

 Prerequisites